andyzib/LetsEncrypt-PRTG/Certify_the_Web/README.md

 This is a post request script to install a certificate aquired using Certify the Web into [PRTG](https://www.paessler.com/prtg).

+## Deprecation / Retirement

+Since creating this script, Certify the Web has expanded Deployment Tasks to include "Deploy to Generic Server (multi-purpose)" which can write the needed files to PRTG's directory.
+Using this Deployment Task followed by a Run task to restart PRTG should be sufficient.
+As of Feburary 2022, I don't have plans on improving this script.
+If you find it useful over Certify's built in tasks, please submit a [GitHub Issue](https://github.com/andyzib/LetsEncrypt-PRTG/issues/new/choose) with your feature/enhancment requests.
+Thanks!

 ## Requirements

 * [PowerShell 5.1](https://docs.microsoft.com/en-us/skypeforbusiness/set-up-your-computer-for-windows-powershell/download-and-install-windows-powershell-5-1)